Rookout/docs/docs/getting-started.md

 8. Refresh, or go the the app page [http://localhost:4000/](http://localhost:4000/) in order to trigger the rule
 9. Check the bottom pane **Messages** and you'll see the dumpframe you just added, as it was triggered by the handler of the web page when you accessed it

-Go through our [bug hunt](tutorials-bughunt-node.md) and follow instructions to see some basic use cases.
+Great!
+You're now ready to start debugging, let's start by having some fun with our [bug hunt](tutorials-bughunt-node.md) - follow instructions to try out some basic use cases.

 ### Bug Hunt